Security-Onion-Solutions/securityonion-docs/alerts.rst

         sudo vi /etc/nsm/rules/local.rules

--  Snort rules are incredibly flexible, this is a bird's eye view of the rule format:
+-  NIDS rules are incredibly flexible, this is a bird's eye view of the rule format:

    ::